Psychology of Thinking

 3 lecture/discussion hours, 0.5 course

-Unless you have either the prerequisites for this course or written special permission from your Dean to enrol in it, you may be removed from this course and it will be deleted from your record.
+Unless you have either the requisites for this course or written special permission from your Dean to enrol in it, you may be removed from this course and it will be deleted from your record.
 This decision may not be appealed.
-You will receive no adjustment to your fees in the event that you are dropped from a course for failing to have the necessary prerequisites
+You will receive no adjustment to your fees in the event that you are dropped from a course for failing to have the necessary prerequisites.

 2.0 COURSE INFORMATION